rubensantibanezacosta/Drupal_dev_template_docker/README.md

     ```

 You can also add extra modules to the *Drupal* installation by adding reference in `composer.json`  file, and the name of the module in the `extra_modules.txt` file, or simply add the name of the module in the `extra_modules.txt` file if *Drupal* already has the module in its repository.
-The modules will be installed automatically when you run the docker-compose up command.
+The modules will be installed automatically when you run the  `docker-compose up --build` command.
 Separate them with a line break.
 For example:

 For adding *Pathauto* module: